First Mover Advantage: Definition, Importance, Advantages

 - Image Creation.

 Every business firm has to exist, exist and grow concerning the various strengths of the business environment.
-Since business firms have no control over these forces, it has to adapt itself according to these forces.
+Since business firms have no control over these forces, they have to adapt themselves according to them.

 Enabling Identification of Opportunities and Gaining First Mover Advantage